BY-LAWS OF

 Section 3.
 A quorum of any General Membership Meeting will be three percent (3%) of the total membership.

 Section 4.
-A quorum of any Executive Board Meeting shall be fifty percent (50%) of the total Executive Board.
+A quorum of any Executive Board Meeting shall be fifty percent (50%) of the total Executive Board to include either the President or a Vice President.

 Section 5.
 All meetings are to be governed by Robert’s Rules of Order insofar as they do not conflict with these By-Laws or the National Constitution and By-Laws.

-Section 6 Members of the Executive Board are expected to attend all meetings officially called, including the Executive Board meetings and General meetings.
-Members who have three unexcused absences during their yearly term of office will be removed from the Executive Board and a replacement will be appointed by the President.
+Section 6 Members of the Executive Board are expected to attend all meetings officially called, including the Executive Board Meetings and General Membership Meetings.
+Members who have three unexcused absences during their yearly term of office will be considered for removal from the Executive Board by a majority vote.
+If the board member in question is removed a replacement will be appointed by the President.

 ARTICLE IX